Collection John Clague

 [Canterbury Cricket and Wedding]

 This film shows a match at the Kent County Cricket Club's ground at St Lawrence, Canterbury.
 The film focuses on the spectators rather than the match showing the crowds arriving, watching in deckchairs and in the hospitality tents.
-There are also scenes of a family wedding in Canterbury.
+There are also scenes of a family wedding in Canterbury, where some of the guests where eye-catching hats.